dotnet/efcore/src/EFCore.Tasks/PACKAGE.md

 If the startup project is different from the current project it needs to be specified: `<EFStartupProject>..\Startup\Startup.csproj</EFStartupProject>`

+The startup project must also reference the `Microsoft.EntityFrameworkCore.Tasks` package.

 ## Getting started with EF Core

 See [Getting started with EF Core](https://learn.microsoft.com/ef/core/get-started/overview/install) for more information about EF NuGet packages, including which to install when getting started.